 Many professionals recommend getting consistent trims to keep your hair as healthy as possible, even though this seems rather counterintuitive since the goal is to get it even longer.
 This helps you ensure that as your hair grows it's not getting split ends so it's both long and healthy.

 5. Heat protectants

 There are many out on the market and honestly, any is better than none.
 Applying a heat protectant before using a curler or straightener can save you from having damaged and broken hair that will inevitably need to get cut.
-If you can avoid using heat products at all then that's even better.
-I only use heat tools for special occasions now to try to save myself from split ends.
-This heat protectant is Garnier Fructis Flat Iron Perfector.
+If you can avoid using heat products at all, then that's even better.
+I only use heat tools for special occasions now, to try to save myself from split ends.
+My favorite heat protectant is Garnier Fructis Flat Iron Perfector.
 Another heat protectant many people swear by is the Chi 44 Iron Guard.

 (1-2 months after)

 There is usually a rather quick growth in hair within the first 2 months.

 As you can see over time the difference in length starts to plateau and it stays about the same length.

 (4-5 months after)